-The Murraylands and Riverland Water Affecting Activities Control Policy and water allocation plans for prescribed surface water areas set out the criteria by which any application for a dam will be assessed.
+The Murraylands and Riverland Water Affecting Activities Control Policy and water allocation plans for prescribed surface water areas set out, in the policies and principles, the criteria by which any application for a dam will be assessed.
 Policies and principals may vary between landscape board regions and water allocation plans.
-We recommend you review the Murraylands and Riverland Water Affecting Activities Control Policy and appropriate water allocation plan to be clear about the principals that apply to your circumstances.
+We recommend you download the Murraylands and Riverland Water Affecting Activities Control Policy and/or appropriate water allocation plan to be clear about the principals that apply in your circumstance.

-These principles cover criteria including (but are not limited to):
+These principles cover criteria including (but not limited to):

 - local soil conditions and salinity

 - impacts on downstream users

 - remnant vegetation

 - protection of aquatic ecosystems

 - dam construction and design

 - the number and size of dams

 - the need for low flow bypasses

-- protection of habitat for threatened species
+- protection of habitat for threatened species.

+- special criteria relating to on-stream dams